-Once you have the correct version of Outlook and Microsoft Teams on a computer, the add-in should appear in the Outlook menus and options automatically.
-But in case, if it does not appear in the Outlook, let’s see how to fix it.
+The Teams add-in should automatically appear in the Outlook menus and options when you have the correct version of Outlook and Microsoft Teams on the computer.
+But if it does not appear in Outlook, let’s learn how to fix it below.

 I experienced a similar issue at my workplace recently.
-Before finding the solution and fixing it, first, we need to understand the basic setup and policies in the organization.
-Here are the few things you need to validate before troubleshooting a single user issue.
+Before finding the solution to fix it, we need to understand the basic setup and policies in the organization.
+You need to validate a few things before troubleshooting a single-user issue.

-- Outlook add-in for MS Teams is already enabled in your organization by your administrator.
-That means it is working fine for others.
-So, we can decide that this problem is related to the particular user and his computer only.
-There is a global setting available to enable or disable Outlook add-in under MS Teams admin centre in Office 365.
+- Your administrator has already enabled your organisation’s Outlook add-in for MS Teams.
+That means it is working fine for other users.
+So, we can decide that this problem is only related to the user and his computer.
+A global setting is available to enable or disable Outlook add-in under the MS Teams admin centre in Office 365.
 Let’s assume it is already enabled for all users by your administrator.

 - The particular user has MS Teams and other relevant Office 365 licenses.

-Once you confirm the above points, let’s move to troubleshoot part.
+Once you confirm the above points, let’s move to troubleshoot.

-- A user must log in with the same Office 365 account on Outlook and Microsoft Teams.
+- A user must log in to Outlook and Microsoft Teams with the same Office 365 account.
 There could be several possibilities that each program logged in with different accounts/user profiles.
-In this case, MS teams add-in will not appear (or not work properly) on the Outlook when logged with different accounts.
+In this case, the MS teams add-in will not appear (or not work properly) in Outlook when logged with different accounts.

-- Check the Outlook login account by clicking ‘File’ on the menu and see the account details.
+- Check the Outlook logged-in account by clicking ‘File’ on the menu and see the account details.

 - We can’t identify the logged-in account in Teams without logging out.
-So, sign out from Teams and sing in back with the correct user account which used in Outlook.
+So, sign out from Teams and sign in with the correct user account used in Outlook.

 Check the Teams Add-in in Outlook

-Usually, when you install Teams, its add-in also gets installed to Outlook.
+Usually, when you install MS Teams, its add-in also gets installed in Outlook.
 In some cases, it should be enabled or checked.

-1) Open Outlook and go to Options (File – Options)
+1) Open the Outlook program and go to Options (File – Options)

-2) Click on Add-ins and make sure that the Microsoft Teams Meeting Add-in listed under the Active Add-ins as showed below.
+2) Click on Add-ins and make sure that the Microsoft Teams Meeting Add-in is listed under the Active Add-ins as shown below.

 3) If you don’t see it there, you may find it in ‘Inactive Application Add-ins’.
-Click on Go button when the ‘COM Add-ins’ selected to enable it.
+Click on the Go button when the ‘COM Add-ins’ are selected to enable it.

-5) This should bring back the add-in, if not, close the Outlook and open again.
+5) This should bring back the add-in; if not, close Outlook and open it again.

 Do it in Order

-If Teams and Outlook are working fine separately, but still you can’t see the Teams add-in in Outlook or unable to set up Teams meeting from Outlook after verified the above steps, try these below steps in order.
-Even sometimes you will not find the add-in in Outlook active or inactive add-ins area (That is what happened to me).
+If Teams and Outlook are working fine separately, but still you can’t see the Teams add-in in Outlook or cannot set up Teams meeting from Outlook after verifying the above steps, try these steps below in order.
+Sometimes, you will not find the add-in in Outlook’s active or inactive add-ins area (That is what happened to me).